jborza/gba-solitaire/readme.md

 } parsed_input;
 ```

-And the parsing function is trying the patterns one by one, filling in the sources/destinations, if they are known.
+And the parsing function is trying the patterns one by one, filling in the sources/destinations, as they are implied by some patterns.

 ```c
 parsed_input parse_input(char *command){